 All students must upload specific documents including health history questionnaire, physical exam by a medical professional within the past 12 months, proof of required immunizations and acknowledgment of Essential Functions and Technical Standards to CastleBranch.com by the established deadline.
-This Process must be completed in its entirety to meet enrollment requirements.
+This process must be completed in its entirety and maintained to meet enrollment requirements.
+Failure to remain compliant in CastleBranch after initial enrollment requirements are met will result in the student being ineligible to attend clinical.